mekanix/meka.rs/content/blog/freebsd-pf-dummynet.md

 write `dnctl` commands in something like `rc.local` or something.
 I do plan to create rc.d service for myself and when I learn more about dummynet, to publish it hoping it will become part of base so we can easily configure it.

+## Update
+The [dnctl service](https://reviews.freebsd.org/D37451) is now available.
+If enabled it reads /etc/dnctl.conf which has IPFW-like syntax and when only `dummynet` module is loaded, it will issue an error on non-dummynet IPFW statements.